alces-flight/ghpc-docs/admin/add-a-user.md

     ```bash
     ipa user-add newuser1 --first New --last User --random --noprivate
     ```
 - Add the user to the relevant cluster group(s).
-Replace `mycluster` with the cluster name.
+Replace `cluster1` with the cluster name.
     ```bash
-    ipa group-add-member myclusterusers --users newuser1
+    ipa group-add-member cluster1users --users newuser1
     ```
 - Switch to the user and setup their Flight SSH key
     ```bash